kmega/Python-Intership/README.md

 # Chapter One

 Solution has to be opened and then compiled to run.
-To change properties of Car class, please change car1 variables in code.

 # Chapter Two

-...
+Solution has to be opened and then compiled to run.
+There are five commands (-add, -edit, -remove, -list) which allow changes in the database.txt

 # Chapter Three